If you are unable to make an online application

 You must then bring your passport.

 Residence permit card

 If you come from a third country whose citizens are required to have a visa to enter Sweden you will need the residence permit card when you travel to Sweden.
-You will therefore will be photographed and asked to provide your fingerprints in connection with the visit to the embassy or consulate-general.
+You will therefore be photographed and asked to provide your fingerprints in connection with the visit to the embassy or consulate-general.

 Your residence permit card will be sent to the embassy or consulate-general you visited when you did your interview.
 You will then receive the card from them.
-Ask the embassy or consulate-general if they are sending you the residence permit card or if you need to visit them to pick it up.
+Ask the embassy or consulate-general if they will send you the residence permit card or if you need to visit them to pick it up.
 In order for the residence permit card to be sent to someone in Sweden, that person must have a power of attorney in your case and you must notify the Swedish Migration Agency well in advance of the decision that the card should be sent there.